Master Chief Petty Officer of the Coast Guard

-The MCPOCG is appointed by the Commandant of the Coast Guard to serve as a spokesperson to address the issues of enlisted personnel to the highest levels in the Coast Guard.
-As such the MCPOCG is the senior enlisted advisor to the Commandant of the Coast Guard.
-The MCPOCG's exact duties vary, depending on the Commandant, though generally devotes much time traveling throughout the Coast Guard observing training and communicating with Coast Guardsmen and their families.
-The normal tour of assignment is four years, which runs concurrently with the Commandant of the Coast Guard.
-The first member to hold this post was MCPOCG Charles L. Calhoun, and the current MCPOCG is Heath B. Jones who assumed office on 19 May 2022.
+The MCPOCG is appointed by the commandant of the Coast Guard to serve as a spokesperson to address the issues of enlisted personnel to the highest levels in the Coast Guard and is designated as a special paygrade above E-9.
+As such the MCPOCG is the senior enlisted advisor to the commandant of the Coast Guard.
+The MCPOCG's exact duties vary, depending on the commandant, though generally devotes much time traveling throughout the Coast Guard observing training and communicating with coast guardsmen and their families.
+The normal tour of assignment is four years, which typically runs concurrently with the commandant.

+The first member to hold this post was MCPOCG Charles L. Calhoun.
+The 15th and current MCPOCG is Phillip N. Waldron who assumed office on 25 July 2025.